eclipse-cognicrypt/hugo-website-sources/content/_index.md

   Sie können ihn unter <a href="#">Link-Addresse</a> abrufen.
 </video>
 </p>
-In the Example, the developer creates a `Cipher` object and supplies the `String "AES"` as argument to configure using the encryption algorithm `AES`.
+In the example, the developer creates a `Cipher` object and supplies the `String "AES"` as argument to configure using the encryption algorithm `AES`.
 They save their code and are warned instantaniously by CogniCrypt.
-By default, the algorithm `AES` encrypts with the insecure block mode `ECB` and does not use any padding.
-The developer changes the `Cipher` object to be cofigures in a secure way (using the `String "AES/CBC/PKCS5Padding"` which tells to use a secure block mode `"CBC"` and a correct padding mode).
-CogniCrrypt's error message disappears.
+By default, the algorithm `AES` encrypts with the insecure block mode `ECB`.
+The developer changes the `Cipher` object to be configured in a secure way (using the `String "AES/CBC/PKCS5Padding"` which requests from the provder a secure block mode `"CBC"` and a correct padding mode).
+CogniCrypt's error message disappears.
 For a more in-depth explanation, please check out the [user documentation](./documentation/codeanalysis).